scheideman/CarND-Behaviour-Cloning-Project/README.md

     return image,y
 ```
 ## Model
 - I initially started by recreating the model in this paper: https://arxiv.org/abs/1604.07316.
 And was able to successfully get the car to drive around the lake track but not the mountain track.
-I wanted to do some experimentation with different architectiures with less weights and modified the network to get:
+After that I wanted to do some experimentation with different architectiures with less weights and modified the network to get:
 `INPUT -> [CONV (stride 2) -> ELU -> Dropout]*3 -> [FC -> ELU -> Dropout]*3 -> OUTPUT`
 - This model has less layers and generalized better to the unseen track.
 For the convolutional layers I used 3X3 filters and started with 24 depth then increased to 48 and 96 in the following two layers.
 For the fully connected layers I flatten the final convolutional layer to 4704 length vector and then use 500, 50, 10, 1 for the next layers, with the last being the predicted steering angle.
 - For a activation function I started with RELU, but decided to try Keras implementation of the Exponential Linear Unit (ELU).
 Unlike RELU the ELU does not output zero for negative inputs so will not suffer the vanishing gradient problem.
 After experimentation I found ELU made the model generalize better as it performed much better on the mountain track.